 Welcome to Brad King’s teaching website, The Appalachian Teach (which is a companion to my personal site, The Appalachian Geek).

-I’m an assistant professor of journalist at Ball State University, where I’m also the Director of the Digital Media Minor, an interdisciplinary program that blends technology, storytelling, and human-computer interaction elements together.
+I’m an assistant professor of journalism at Ball State University, where I’m also the Director of the Digital Media Minor, an interdisciplinary program that blends technology, storytelling, and human-computer interaction elements together.

 The site is broken down into four distinct elements:

 - The Blog: I’ll post thoughts on education, philosophy, teacher-student interaction, and interesting tidbits about learning.
 I also use the tags to help categorize my projects, presentations, and talks.